BYUcs236ta/cs236_Decker_Goodrich/Homework/HW01a_FSA_RegEx.md

 Note that there are no leading zeros.
 Also, am and pm are lowercase and have no periods.
 A terminal error state is not necessary.

 To make the task easier, you can make up any grouping you want.
-For example, you may wish to let
+For example, you may wish to let:

 \<digit\> represent any digit